Front Range Fed

 peanut butter balls ingredients.

-What Makes This Recipe Great
+What Makes These Protein Balls Great

 • No Bake!
 These are so easy to make and are a godsend when you want to make a sweet snack but don't want to turn your oven on (these No-Bake Pumpkin Cookies are another winner!).

 • Healthy.
-These are packed with protein and good for you ingredients.
+These are packed with protein and good-for-you ingredients.

 • Chocolate chips and coconut flakes.
 Because they're GOOD!
+Mini chocolate chips add a hint of sweetness and make these protein balls taste like a treat!

 Variations